Stuart H. Ingersoll: Pre-World War II

 Ingersoll reported for duty at Naval Support Activity Hampton Roads at Naval Air Station Norfolk in Norfolk, Virginia, on 28 July 1929.
 On 1 July 1931, he returned to sea, beginning a tour aboard the aircraft carrier USS Langley (CV-1).
 Detaching from Langley in June 1933, he returned to Naval Air Station Norfolk on 29 June 1933 for another tour there.
 He returned to the fleet on 26 July 1935, beginning a tour with Bombing Squadron 5B (VB-5B).
 He was promoted to lieutenant commander on 1 July 1936, by which time he had completed the Naval War College correspondence course in naval strategy and naval tactics.

-Leaviing VB-5B in December 1936, Ingersoll reported on 31 December 1936 for duty in connection with the new aircraft carrier USS Yorktown (CV-5), then fitting out at Newport News Shipbuilding and Drydock Company in Newport News, Virginia.
+Leaving VB-5B in December 1936, Ingersoll reported on 31 December 1936 for duty in connection with the new aircraft carrier USS Yorktown (CV-5), then fitting out at Newport News Shipbuilding and Drydock Company in Newport News, Virginia.
 He detached from Yorktown prior to her commissioning, and on 30 September 1937 he assumed command of Patrol Squadron 18 (VP-18), a new squadron established at Naval Air Station Seattle in Seattle, Washington on 1 September 1937.
 Under his command, the squadron took delivery of its first aircraft, 15 Consolidated P2Y-3 flying boats, on 15 January 1938, was redesignated Patrol Squadron 13 (VP-13) on 1 July 1939, and was redesignated Patrol Squadron 26 (VP-26) on 11 December 1939.

 Ingersoll left the squadron in July 1940 and began a tour with the Bureau of Aeronautics in Washington, D.C.
 Promoted to commander on 1 April 1941. he became the assistant naval attache in London 16 April 1941.